featurehub-io/featurehub-dotnet-sdk/ToDoAspCoreExample/README.md

 ```

-You should see `"Features are available, starting server..."` message in the console.
+You should see `"Features are available..."` message in the console.
 If no message shows up, it is likely the API Url is incorrect.

 once the app is running, you should be able to do: